CURRENT TEAM MEMBERS

 Home Gardens Director

 As a native Portlander, Rashae knows the city inside and out.
 She loves promoting health and gardening within the community.
 With over 20 years of health care experience, she has a vast knowledge of preventative care, chronic illness and social determinants of health.
 Rashae started our program as a Home Gardens participant to foster a healthy lifestyle.
 She became a community organizer in the North Portland region in 2018 and has been instrumental in helping marginalized communities improve their lives through gardening.
+(Pronouns: she/they)

 Home Gardens Manager